Peaceful cyberfulness workspace by window with cup of coffee, notebook, pen, and potted plant overlooking city skyline during daytime

 Manage expectations with regular communication

-Set team-level norms like meeting-free times, expected response windows, and core hours if needed.
+Set norms with your team like meeting-free times, expected response windows, and core hours if needed.
 Clear norms reduce the cognitive cost of guessing what others expect.

 Social support and debrief

 Social connections at work are protective.
-Regular 15-minute debriefs with a peer or manager where you discuss workload and barriers reduce stress escalation.
+Regular 15-minute breaks with a peer or manager where you discuss workload and barriers reduce stress levels.

 Organizational change: make the system less toxic

-If you manage teams, implement workload reviews, redistribute tasks, and monitor for chronic overtime.
-Poor job design and lack of meaningful feedback are known drivers of chronic stress.
+If you manage teams, implement workload reviews, redistribute tasks, and monitor overtime.
+Poor job design and lack of meaningful, timely feedback are known drivers of chronic stress.
 The OECD and EU reports highlight the economic and human costs of neglecting workplace mental health.

 How to recognize early warning signs (and act fast)